Christmas trees? Blowout? Not just what you think they are.

 Sectors?
-I bet you are thinking oil and gas is a sector all on its own-right?
+I bet you are thinking oil and gas is a sector all on its own, right?
 And yes, that’s true, but, there are countless sectors, products, and by-products directly linked to oil and gas.

-Take a minute to think about the asphalt your car drives on, or the roof that keeps the rain and wind out of your warm cosy home-the likelihood is that these are comprised of petroleum products.
+Take a minute to think about the asphalt your car drives on, or the roof that keeps the rain and winds out of your warm cosy home-the likelihood is that these are comprised of petroleum products.

 Yup, that’s right, chances are these are also petroleum by-products.

 The oil and gas industry also uses countless acronyms as a way to easily represent techniques, processes, machinery or equipment.

 FPSO?
 No, it is not another unique shoe brand invented by a reality star or famous musician.
 It stands for “floating production storage offloading”, which is a massive floating vessel used in the production and storage of oil.